The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 The word responsible is throughout this.

-It's obviously been focused grouped and tested.
+It's obviously been focus grouped and tested.

-So here's a guy with absolutely no record, decides to go on record with his first action being to insert his foot in his mouth.
+So here's a guy with absolutely no record decides to go on record with his first action being to insert his foot in his mouth.

 He wants a responsible plan.

-However, it's a nice word and it's a cute trick.
+However, it's a nice word and it's a cute trick, but there is no one responsible except George W. Bush.

-If we want to surrender to the car bombers and the beheaders, then Barack Obama is your man, along with Hillary Rodham Clinton and any or most any other Democrat.
+If we want to surrender to the car bombers and the beheaders, then Barack Obama is your man, along with Hillary Rodham Clinton and any, or most any other Democrat.

 And by the way, along with surrender abroad, Obama would lower our defenses against terror here.